AdaCore/spark2014/docs/lrm/source/packages.rst

-  * if the object is a reachable element of a stand-alone object or of a formal parameter but is not itself such an object, then it is the value of the given aspect of that enclosing or owning object (see section :ref:`subprogram-declarations` for definitions of "reachable element" and "owning object").
+  * if the object is a reachable element of a stand-alone object or of a formal parameter but is not itself such an object, then it is the value of the given aspect of that enclosing or owning object (see section :ref:`Subprogram Declarations` for definitions of "reachable element" and "owning object").

   * otherwise, if the object is declared by an object declaration and the